 - Choice, Choice & Change (grades 6, 7, or 8): How can we use scientific evidence to help us maintain energy balance?

-Got Veggies? (grades 2 & 3) — Wisconsin Department of Health Services – Got Veggies is a garden-based nutrition education curriculum created with the goal of getting children to eat more fresh fruits and vegetables.
+Got Veggies? (grades 2 and 3) — Wisconsin Department of Health Services — Got Veggies? is a garden-based nutrition education curriculum created with the goal of getting children to eat more fresh fruits and vegetables.
 Got Veggies? features seven full lesson plans that are aligned with Wisconsin's Model Academic Standards for Nutrition, Health, Science, and other related subjects.
 A series of shorter garden-based activities are also included, as well as fun recipes and helpful tips for cooking and eating in the garden.
-This curriculum provides an all around great way to nurture students’ interest in growing and eating fresh fruits and vegetables!

 Cooking with Kids — Motivates and empowers elementary school students to develop healthy eating habits through hands-on learning with fresh, affordable foods from diverse cultural traditions.
 Through cooking classes and tasting classes, students explore varieties of foods using all of their senses, have fun, and exercise choice.

 Kidchen Expedition — Oklahoma Farm to School — A packet of educational materials to promote healthful eating.
 Offers simple, creative ways to use Oklahoma-grown produce.
-Foodservice staff will gain skills and confidence to handle fresh produce and create new recipes for their students.
-Includes a series of five 22-minute videos to use in the classroom to educate students grades 2-5, and a cookbook for school kitchens that features low-sugar, low-sodium and low-fat recipes to make the most of fresh-grown produce.
+Includes a series of five 22-minute videos to use in the classroom to educate students grades 2-5.

 Nourish Middle School Curriculum Guide — Center for Ecoliteracy — A rich set of resources to open a meaningful conversation about food and sustainability.
 The materials contain a viewing guide, six learning activities, action projects, student handouts, bibliography, and glossary.
 Nourish curriculum aligns with national curriculum standards and benchmarks of the National Council for the Social Studies, National Research Council, American Association for the Advancement of Science, and Committee on National Health Education Standards.

-Teaching the Food System — Johns Hopkins Center for a Livable Future — A free, downloadable curriculum which emphasizes the relationships among food, public health, equity and the environment.
-This multidisciplinary curriculum explores topics appropriate for integration into classes covering social studies, environmental science, biology and nutrition.
+Teaching the Food System — Johns Hopkins Center for a Livable Future — A free, downloadable curriculum that emphasizes the relationships among food, public health, equity, and the environment.
+This multidisciplinary curriculum explores topics appropriate for integration into classes covering social studies, environmental science, biology, and nutrition.

-Discovering our Food System — Department of Horticulture, Cornell University — is an interdisciplinary, community-based exploration of the people and processes that shape our food system.
-Rooted in the places we live, eat, work, learn, and play, DFS will help youth better understand what the food system means to them, how it affects their community and their health, and ways in which they can influence the food system.
+Discovering our Food System (DFS) — Department of Horticulture, Cornell University — An interdisciplinary, community-based exploration of the people and processes that shape our food system.
+DFS will help youth better understand what the food system means to them, how it affects their community and their health, and ways in which they can influence the food system.

-Towards a Sustainable Agriculture — Center for Integrated Agricultural Systems, University of Wisconsin, Madison — The curriculum is divided into six different modules: an introductory module and five more narrowly focused modules.
-Each module is designed to be taught in as little as 5 hours of class time (or one week), though if you choose to use all the material in the module, it will take longer.
+Towards a Sustainable Agriculture — Center for Integrated Agricultural Systems, University of Wisconsin, Madison — The curriculum is divided into five module.
+Each module is designed to be taught in as little as 5 hours of class time (or one week).

 The Whole Plate: A Return to Real Food — A four unit nutrition and food based curriculum based on work done at Youth Initiative High School in Viroqua, WI.
 This curriculum could be adopted in a Family and Consumer Science class.
 Explore the science and health of foods from a whole systems perspective.